3 Big Email Marketing Mistakes That Are Hurting Your Campaigns

 Soft bounce management campaigns: Since you haven’t confirmed that every new email address is 100% valid, you’ll have higher soft bounce and hard bounce rates.
 Hard bounced email addresses are usually taken care of by your marketing automation system or email service provider, so you won’t need to worry about managing those.
 But for soft bounces, you can create automated campaigns that clean up all email addresses that repeatedly soft bounced both in the past and in real-time.
 This will help clean your lists, increase your open rates, and keep your sender reputation high.

-Remove role accounts: A role account is an email address like info@, support@, or abuse@ that is not associated with a particular person.
+Remove role accounts: A role account is an email address like [email protected], [email protected], or [email protected] that is not associated with a particular person.
 There are three reasons why these should be removed:

 - It’s impossible to prove that everyone who will receive emails at these addresses has given their consent.